 - Where appropriate, there is the option to do virtual site visits.

 - The Faculty/School is responsible for the costs associated with the External Review site visit, including all travel costs of the reviewers and catering.
 In addition, the program review team is responsible for room bookings, recruiting faculty, staff, and students to attend meetings with external reviewers, and facilitating the site visit events.

 The most unpredictable part of the process is setting up the site visit, which entails identifying site visit dates that work for all of the program review participants, including senior leadership, deans, chairs, faculty members, current students, program graduates, and the external reviewers themselves.
 Therefore, site visits are coordinated a minimum of three months in advance by the Curriculum Governance Officer in consultation with the program review team.

 The site visit typically spans two days.
 While on-site, the external reviewers will meet with students, graduates, faculty, administration, and other key stakeholders, as appropriate.
 A site visit schedule is developed well ahead of the visit to ensure that the maximum benefit is derived from the visit.
 While on-site, time will be scheduled for the external reviewers to discuss their findings, prepare for their exit interview with the Dean, and start writing their External Reviewer Report.

 External Reviewer Report

-The external reviewers will provide a report detailing recommendations and commendations for program improvement.
-On the second day of the site visit, the External Reviewers are given time to work together on the External Reviewer Report.
+The external reviewers provide a report detailing recommendations and commendations for program improvement.
+On the second day of the site visit, the external reviewers are given time to work together on the External Reviewer Report.